Khan/gae_mini_profiler/README.md

 ## <a name="features">Features</a>

 * Production profiling without impacting normal users
-* Easily profiler all requests, including ajax calls
+* Easily profile all requests, including ajax calls
 * Share individual profile results with others by sending link
 * Duplicate RPC calls are flagged for easy spotting in case you're repeating memcache or datastore queries.
 * Quickly sort and examine profiler stats and call stacks